 A CMMS software with a powerful analytics tool such as Mobility Work allows you to track your key performance indicators (KPI).
 Their analysis allows you to continuously improve equipment reliability and availability, as well as to control spare parts, in particular through the keywords analysis which highlights recurring problems on your machine fleet.
-The adoption of a next-gen CMMS software is the perfect opportunity for many companies to make the transition from curative routines to preventive or even predictive maintenance routines.
+The adoption of a next-gen and even mobile CMMS software is the perfect opportunity for many companies to make the transition from curative routines to preventive or even predictive maintenance routines.

 Mobility Work’s calendar feature allows you to schedule all your preventive and predictive maintenance tasks.